 Mix coconut oil, cocoa & nut butter together.
 Add the flour.
 Notice the fudgy texture and rejoice for a moment.
 Ask yourself why the coconut flour has laid untouched in the cupboard for two months.
 Fill two cups with 2/3 of the chocolate.
 Freeze for at least 10 minutes.
 Meanwhile mix coconut butter with almond butter and add salt and agave syrup if you like.
 Try not to eat too much and spread the remaining fake peanut butter on the cups.
 Cover with the remaining chocolate.

+I also discovered hazelnut milk.
 I always filtered the almond pulp.
 Hazelnut milk doesn’t need to be filtered for me.
 One step less!
 If you’ve never made hazelnut milk – it’s pretty easy.

 Take two handfuls of hazelnuts.
 Throw in your food processor.
 Fill up with six times more water.
 Guess how much that is if you didn’t weigh the nuts.
 Forget to add dates.
 Mix on high speed.
 Taste.
 Decide that it doesn’t need dates and praise your early form of alzheimers.
 Taste again.
 Raise your eyebrow in astonishment.
 Put away your pulp filter arrangement.
 Find a bottle to keep it refrigerated in.
 Dig your finger in the fresh milk.
 Only find an old water bottle.
 Taste only a little more.
 Remember that nobody’s home who could be watching you.
 Have a sip out of the processor.
 Fill it in a cup and enjoy it with a little Carob.
 Wish your loved ones were home to have a taste as well.
 Fill up your cup again.
 Be glad nobody’s home.
 Rejoice over the foam like a non-coffee drinking vegan who rarely has the honor of foam.
 Take a look in the food processor.

 Feel guilty.
 Put away the old bottle.